 In Conclusion: Get Going with your Book Marketing!

-Though this post is titled basic, if you have made it so far, you already know more than most people in book advertising.
-The difference between successful authors and unsucsessful is not in some magic recipe – but the simple fact that successful self published authors actually do these things.
+Though I wrote this post as a guide to book marketing for beginners, if you have made it so far, you already know more than most people in book advertising.
+The difference between successful authors and unsuccessful is not in some magic recipe – but the simple fact that successful self published authors actually do these things.
 Unsuccessful authors are always in analysis and paralysis mode.

 This is why I want to make these posts in bite size chunks so you can go out and actually try out a few things at a time.
 I would love to have your comments on how all this worked out for you.